-In a previous article, we looked at the rigorous design of a two-stage transistor amplifier.
+In a previous article, we looked at the design of transistor amplifiers.
 Here, we are going to put together the building blocks of an IC-based audio amplifier.
-This is simpler in some ways, but harder in others as the very high gain available can lead to nasty feedback effects.
-We could finish up with a high-powered audio oscillator instead of the amplifier.
+This is simpler than a transistor amplifier in some ways, but harder in others as the very high gain available can lead to nasty feedback effects.

-There are many to choose from, and we will look at a few of them.
-But first, we need to understand some requirements or specifications to make a wise choice.
-These requirements apply equally to small op-amp amplifiers and the next expensive Hi-Fi you may want to buy.
+There are many amplifier chips choose from, and we will look at a few of them.
+But first, we need to understand their specifications to make the best choice.
+These requirements apply equally to small op-amp amplifiers and the next expensive Hi-Fi stereo you want to buy.

 - Power output